 Yes.
-All calls on Jitsi Meet are encrypted between meeting participants’ devices and Jitsi’s servers with standard TLS.
+All calls on Jitsi Meet are encrypted between meeting participants’ devices and Jitsi’s servers with standard TLS, or transport layer security.

 Does the platform support end-to-end encryption?
 How is it implemented?

 Yes.
-After starting a meeting, you can enable end-to-end encryption through the room's security panel.
+After you start a meeting, you can enable end-to-end encryption through the room's security panel.
 In this case, end-to-end encryption is implemented through "insertable streams," an API that enables WebRTC services like Jitsi Meet to encrypt media as it travels between call participants' devices.

 Jitsi Meet is an open source project, which means its code is publicly available to security experts to audit for any security issues in the code that could be exploited by bad actors.
 While we found no record of a formal, independent security audit at the time of writing, Jitsi Meet is under active maintenance from dedicated engineers and community contributors, who regularly ship updates with patches to fix security vulnerabilities.

 Has the platform been breached before?
-How did they respond?
+How did it respond?

 How does the platform handle contact discovery?